By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 ERISA Health Plans High (federal protection) Based on paid claims Federal lawsuit with attorney fee shifting

 All 50 states plus Washington D.C. require attorneys to maintain IOLTA (Interest on Lawyers Trust Accounts) for settlement funds.
-These requirements exist precisely because settlement money doesn't fully belong to clients until liens are resolved and disbursement is proper.
+These requirements exist because settlement money doesn't fully belong to clients until liens are resolved and disbursement is proper.

 Civil Lawsuits